Let's talk

 The double materiality principle is central: impact materiality (the company's effects on society and the environment) and financial materiality (how ESG issues affect the company's performance and risks).

-Good to know: The volume of data required by the ESRS was cut by 61% in the Omnibus I compromise, without changing the foundation of double materiality.
+Good to know: The draft revised ESRS reduce mandatory datapoints by over 60%, without changing the foundation of double materiality.

 Assurance, audit and reliability